So why does my video conference screen freeze?

 Issue 5 – It could be your microphone

 Most microphones built into laptops aren’t very good and worse still they have limited range, so one second you’re in range and being picked up loud and clear but with one head movement move out of range and the sound cuts totally.
 You’d expect the sound to diminish but with some mics it doesn’t diminish it cuts out totally!
 This can sound identical to networking problems with the sound breaking in and out.
 It won’t happen with decent webcams or with headsets or decent microphones.
 This is easy to test – use a voice recorder (one comes free with Windows) and try recording a few feet away from the computer – if you hear nothing, you’ve got a problem!
 So you may want to invest in a better webcam which will not only resolve the sound issue but give lovely clear images even in poor light.
+You’ll find huge numbers of good looking cheap webcams on Amazon but if you want a guarantee of quality, we recommend you limit your choice to Logitech or Microsoft.
 We use the Logitech C930e 1080P HD Video Webcam – bang for buck we think it’s the best Webcam on the market and has excellent dual stereo microphones with noise suppression built in.
 If you want to hear how good its microphone sounds then check out our review of the Logitech c930.
 The slightly less expensive Logitech HD Pro Webcam C920 is also an excellent webcam with a good quality microphone or if you prefer Microsoft The Microsoft LifeCam Studio for Business is also a high quality piece of kit.
 If you want to just buy a better microphone then there are loads on Amazon at $15 or less – this is a decent one.

 6 ways to beat it